 Toby Amsler turned out to be the rare combination of mama’s boy and manwhore, which somehow made him exponentially worse in bed.
 The only thing more awkward than his vacuum-suction oral skills was being woken by his mother bringing him tea and Cheerios—without knocking—at six in the morning.
 Not my finest wake-up call.

 I’m not sure why I’m surprised.
 Despite what film and music would have women believe, these guys are all hopeless when it comes to the female orgasm.
-They learn sex from watching porn, where giving the camera a good view is the goal and no one really cares if it works for the girl, because she’ll pretend it’s awesome regardless.
+They learn how to offer cheap phone sex from watching porn, where giving the camera a good view is the goal and no one really cares if it works for the girl, because she’ll pretend it’s awesome regardless.
 Sex happens up close, and inside, not at camera’s length.
 Guys seem to forget that.

 My heart rate has yet to return to normal, and the couple in front of me is ordering at a snail’s pace.
 He wants to know, “What’s good for someone who doesn’t like coffee?”